vinnyvaleria/reflektor/archive/bugs.md

 -   [x] Issue with modal close button, need to click multiple times before modal is closed.
 -   [ ] Differentiate continue on pause and after game over.
 -   [ ] Set an active state to helper when selected.
+-   [ ] Leaderboard button does not work at home page.